 To get an overview of how these land selling is paving here is few vital information provided by Rappler.

 - 12% of the entire real estate project is devoted to socialized housing.
 These are properties owned by the government intended for the less privileged citizens of a particular community.
 Those housing programs you hear about are part of this category.

 - 16% belongs to the low-cost housing category.
 These are those properties that most of the working Filipinos can afford.
 A lot of them can be seen in urban areas where the center of the country’s workforce is mostly located.

 - 9% is part of the middle-income housing.
 These are those houses or properties that are bigger and more conveniently situated than the low-cost properties.
 People who have higher salaries can afford these properties.

 - 23% are part of the so-called high-rise residential condominium.
 You see a lot of this in Manila, though Cebu is catching up well.
 These are those condo units usually sold out to businessmen and even foreigners who wish to stay in the country for a certain period of time.
 The place doesn’t need to be sold out.
 Some owners prefer having their properties leased.

-Judging from the good performance of the Philippines in terms of its overall economy, we see why there are many business owners who prefer to setup their companies here.
+Judging from the good performance of the Philippines regarding its overall economy, we see why there are many business owners who prefer to set up their companies here.
 For aspiring real estate investors, this could mean a lot of things.

-However, the challenge comes on how you could get in touch with the right agents to have your money invested on the right project.
+However, the challenge comes on how you could get in touch with the right agents to have your money invested in the right project.